Filochet/secbench/doc/tutorials/bench_and_discovery.md

 To get the best from this tutorial, here are some recommendations:
 - The tutorial is written so that each section can be read (or executed) linearly.
-- We recommend you to not rush this notebook, take the necessary time to understand the concepts.
-It will save you lot of time.
+- We recommend you not to rush this notebook, take the necessary time to understand the concepts.
+It will save you a lot of time.
 - If possible, run this tutorial in a notebook and try to play with the examples, modify them and see how they behave.

 +++

 ## Logging Setup

-In the secbench framework, many things are logged through the `logging` module.
+In the secbench framework, many events are logged through the `logging` module.
 By default those messages would not be visible in an application, since logging is not configured.
 Enabling logging is a good way to inspect what is going on.
 For most application, we recommend using `logging.INFO` or `logging.WARNING`.
 The `logging.DEBUG` mode is very verbose and can be helpful when things do not work.

 The following will initialize logging with `logging.INFO` level.